Allow content?

 We welcome proposals and submissions for the following:

-- Roundtables and Special Issues: Thematic collections or discussions bringing together practitioners on shared methodological, pedagogical, or emergent scholarly questions
+Roundtables and Special Issues: Thematic collections or discussions bringing together practitioners on shared methodological, pedagogical, or emergent scholarly questions

-- Reflective Essays: Analysis of scholarly trends, methodological innovations, and the state of various subfields
+Reflective Essays: Analysis of scholarly trends, methodological innovations, and the state of various subfields

-- Field Reports: Reflections on research experiences, emerging topics, and contemporary dynamics in the region
+Field Reports: Reflections on research experiences, emerging topics, and contemporary dynamics in the region

-- Reviews: Critical assessments of new books, films, music, and exhibitions
+Reviews and Review Essays: Critical assessments of new books, films, music, and exhibitions

-- Interviews and Tributes: Conversations with prominent scholars about their careers, work, and reflections on the field, as well as tributes to colleagues that celebrate their scholarly legacy and contributions to Middle East studies.
+Interviews and Tributes: Conversations with prominent scholars about their careers, work, and reflections on the field, as well as tributes to colleagues that celebrate their scholarly legacy and contributions to Middle East studies.

-Submission Inquiries: Given our specialized focus, we strongly encourage authors to query the editorial team before submitting materials to ensure alignment with RoMES' mission and scope.
+Submission Inquiries: Given our specialized focus, we encourage authors to query the editorial team before submitting materials to ensure alignment with RoMES' mission and scope.

 Article Types Accepted